 By Peter Wright & Paul Elam (2017)

-A friend once suggested that when it comes to marital discord couples fight more over one issue: who is going to play the child in the relationship and who is going to play the responsible parent.
+A wise man once suggested that when it comes to marital discord couples fight more over one issue: who is going to play the child in the relationship and who is going to play the responsible parent.

 Women collectively spend billions annually to neotenize their appearance, enhancing their efforts to assume the infantilized role.